openclarity/docs.openclarity.io/content/docs/kubeclarity/getting-started/install-kubeclarity-backend/_index.md

     ![KubeClarity dashboard](kubeclarity-dashboard-empty.png)

 1. If you also want to try KubeClarity using its command-line tool, {{% xref "/docs/kubeclarity/getting-started/install-kubeclarity-cli/_index.md" %}}.
-Otherwise, run some [vulnerability scans using the dashboard]({{< relref "/docs/kubeclarity/getting-started/first-tasks-ui/_index.md" >}}).
+Otherwise, you can run [runtime scans using the dashboard]({{< relref "/docs/kubeclarity/getting-started/first-tasks-ui/_index.md" >}}).

 ## Uninstall using Helm